dmoreq/our_spends/SEARCH.md

-# Search Functionality in Our Spends

-## Overview

-In Our Spends, search functionality is integrated directly into the AI Chat interface, providing a more intuitive and powerful way to find and analyze your expenses.
-This approach eliminates the need for a separate search screen while enhancing the search capabilities through natural language processing.

-## How to Search Using AI Chat

-### Basic Search

-To search for expenses, simply type your query in the Chat screen.
-For example:

-- "Show me all my coffee expenses"
-- "Find expenses from last week"
-- "How much did I spend on groceries this month?"

-### Advanced Search Parameters

-You can refine your search using various parameters:

-- **Date Range**: "Show expenses between March 1 and March 15"
-- **Category**: "List all transportation expenses"
-- **Amount Range**: "Find expenses over $50"
-- **Location**: "Show expenses from New York"
-- **Payment Method**: "List all expenses paid with my credit card"
-- **Tags**: "Show expenses tagged as 'business'"

-### Combining Search Parameters

-The AI understands complex queries that combine multiple parameters:

-- "Show me restaurant expenses over $30 from last month"
-- "How much did I spend on groceries and household items in February?"
-- "Find all transportation expenses paid with cash in the last two weeks"

-## Search Results

-The AI will respond with:

-1. A list of matching expenses
-2. Summary information (total amount, count, etc.)
-3. Relevant insights about the search results

-## Benefits of AI-Powered Search

-- **Natural Language**: No need to learn specific search syntax
-- **Contextual Understanding**: The AI understands the intent behind your queries
-- **Conversational Flow**: You can refine your search through follow-up questions
-- **Insights**: Get analysis along with your search results
-- **Multi-Language Support**: Search in English or Vietnamese

-## Example Search Conversations

-### Example 1: Category Search with Follow-up

-**User**: "Show me my dining expenses from last month"

-**AI**: "I found 8 dining expenses from last month totaling $245.32.
-Here they are:
-1. Seafood Restaurant - $65.20 (March 5)
-2. Coffee Shop - $12.50 (March 7)
-..."

-**User**: "Which one was the most expensive?"

-**AI**: "The most expensive dining expense last month was $65.20 at Seafood Restaurant on March 5."

-### Example 2: Complex Query

-**User**: "How much did I spend on transportation and food while I was in Chicago?"

-**AI**: "Based on your expenses tagged with location 'Chicago', you spent:
-- $125.40 on transportation (3 expenses)
-- $210.75 on food (5 expenses)
-Total: $336.15 across 8 expenses during your time in Chicago."

-## Implementation Details

-The search functionality is implemented through:

-1. Natural language processing in the AI service
-2. Integration with the ExpenseQueryService for database queries
-3. Context management to maintain conversation state
-4. Multi-language support for queries in different languages
+# Search Functionality

+## 1. Overview

+This document outlines the search functionality integrated into the AI Chat interface of Our Spends.
+By leveraging natural language processing (NLP), the application offers a powerful and intuitive way to find, analyze, and manage expenses without a traditional search screen.

+## 2. Guiding Principles

+- **Simplicity**: Eliminate complex search forms in favor of a conversational interface.
+- **Power**: Enable complex queries through natural language.
+- **Intelligence**: Provide contextual insights, not just data.
+- **Accessibility**: Support multiple languages to cater to a diverse user base.

+## 3. How It Works

+The search functionality is powered by an AI model that interprets user queries from the chat interface.
+The AI parses the natural language input to identify intent and parameters, which are then translated into a structured query for the `ExpenseQueryService`.

+### Key Features

+- **Natural Language Queries**: Ask for your data in plain English or Vietnamese.
+- **Contextual Awareness**: The AI remembers the context of your conversation for follow-up questions.
+- **Summaries and Insights**: Get aggregated data and summaries directly in the chat.
+- **Multi-Parameter Search**: Combine criteria like date, category, amount, and tags in a single query.

+### Supported Search Parameters

+- **Date Range**: "from last week," "in February," "between May 1 and May 15"
+- **Category**: "groceries," "transportation," "dining"
+- **Amount**: "over $50," "less than $10," "around $20"
+- **Payment Method**: "paid with cash," "on my credit card"
+- **Tags**: "tagged as 'work'," "with the 'vacation' tag"
+- **Keywords**: "coffee," "lunch," "taxi"

+## 4. Example Conversations

+### Example 1: Simple Search and Refinement

+**User**: "Show me my expenses from yesterday."
+**AI**: "Yesterday, you had 3 expenses totaling $45.50:
+- Coffee: $5.00
+- Lunch at Cafe Luna: $15.50
+- Taxi Ride: $25.00"

+**User**: "How much did I spend on food?"
+**AI**: "You spent $20.50 on food yesterday (Coffee and Lunch)."

+### Example 2: Complex Search

+**User**: "Find all transportation expenses over $20 from last month tagged as 'work'."
+**AI**: "I found two transportation expenses matching your criteria from last month:
+- Taxi to Airport: $45.00 (March 15)
+- Client Meeting Ride: $28.00 (March 22)"

+## 5. Technical Implementation

+The AI-powered search is built on the following components:

+- **AI Chat Interface**: Captures user input and displays results.
+- **AI Service**: Processes natural language queries to extract intent and entities (e.g., dates, categories).
+- **`ExpenseQueryService`**: Constructs and executes database queries based on the structured data received from the AI Service.
+- **`DatabaseService`**: Interacts with the SQLite database to fetch expense records.

+The flow is as follows:
+1. User types a query in the chat.
+2. The AI Service processes the text.
+3. The service returns a structured query object.
+4. `ExpenseQueryService` uses this object to fetch data from the database.
+5. The results are formatted and returned to the user in a conversational response.

+## 6. Future Enhancements

+- **Saved Searches**: Allow users to save frequent search queries.
+- **Proactive Alerts**: Notify users of unusual spending patterns based on their search history.
+- **Voice-Activated Search**: Integrate voice commands for hands-free searching.